For over a decade, email has been the marketing channel that yields the most ROI and is a primary driver of customer acquisition and retention.

 and more.
 It aligns them all.

-Without leadership guiding email marketing strategies with all of that in focus, then your best bet is to identify competitors with a similar infrastructure to benchmark against.
-Otherwise, you can look in your historical email performance data to find your best performing campaigns and use them to set your benchmarks.
+Without an expert guiding email marketing strategies with all of that in focus, then your best bet is to identify competitors with a similar infrastructure to benchmark against.
+Otherwise, you can look in your historical email performance data to find your best-performing campaigns and use them to set your benchmarks.

 Pro Tip: Smaller companies can potentially pivot strategies and react to trends faster than larger companies.
 So don’t you dare think that you can’t outperform the big boys just because they have bigger teams!

 To achieve those desired results, you will need to be immersed in the company’s brand, value propositions, and content.
-You should train yourself to be able to get someone interested in under 3-5 seconds, since that’s how much time you have for someone to read a subject line and a pre-header.
-And you need to be able to leverage your content in the best way that will inspire engagement and click through.
+You should train yourself in the art of quick pitches.
+Because you have about 3-5 seconds, to convince a reader, with your subject lines and pre-headers, to take any action.
+Then, you need to be able to quickly build value for your content to inspire engagements.

 - Mailchimp – For small businesses